worldjoe/InstaForwarder/README.md

 ```
 this will output the path it installed to.
 Add that to your .env file

+### RedGif support
+A "friend" of mine asked for something a little more NSFW.
+Redgif support has been added.

 ## Twitter support
 You need a Twitter Bearer token.
 Grab a free account here: https://developer.x.com/en/portal/products
 The free account only allows 1 request per 15 minutes and also has a monthly limit!
 Twitter is not fully implemented and probably will never be without someone providing a pull request or financial support to pay for a Twitter API account.